concur/developer.concur.com/list-item/list-resource-get.markdown

         <name>Travel Agents</name>
     </list>

-##  Get List Items Request
+##  Get List Items

 ###Description
 Retrieves the list items for the specified list.
 A request sent without a specified parent list item code returns all level 1 list items.
 A request sent with a parent list item code returns all list items below that parent item.
 The result set can be filtered by passing in a filter string.

+### Get List Items Request

+### Request parameters

+### Headers

+#### Authorization header

+#### Accept header

 ###Supported Content Types
 * application/xml